'Unspeakable horror': the attacks on Hiroshima and Nagasaki - RFI

 - The bombs -

-The first atomic bomb was dropped on Hiroshima in western Japan on August 6, 1945 by the US bomber Enola Gay.
+The first atomic bomb was dropped on the western city of Hiroshima on August 6, 1945 by the US bomber Enola Gay.

-The bomb, weighing 13-16 kilotons, was nicknamed "Little Boy" but its impact was anything but small.
+The bomb was nicknamed "Little Boy" but its impact was anything but small.

 It detonated about 600 metres from the ground, with a force equivalent to 15,000 tonnes of TNT, and killed 140,000 people.